-A reciprocating saw (also known as a Sawzall) is an all-in-one tool that can take the place of several others.
+A Sawzall, also called a reciprocating saw, is an all-in-one tool that can take the place of several others.
 Learn how to use it for a variety of household projects here!

 If you haven’t tried to use a reciprocating saw, otherwise known as a Sawzall or sabre saw, I’m about to change your life.
 When I think of “saw,” I typically think of a lumberjack with a big handsaw cutting down a tree.